 When you find out your partner has been sexually acting out, you can be affected in a number of ways.
 You can experience symptoms of post-traumatic stress, depression, and/or anxiety.
 You may experience issues with body image or even your own sexuality.
 IITAP-trained therapists have a number of specialized assessment and screening tools that can help you identify how your partner’s sexually problematic behaviors have impacted your life.

-Another tool, only available through IITAP sex addiction therapists is the Inventory for Partner Attachment, Stress, and Trauma (IPAST).
+A tool, only available through IITAP sex addiction therapists is the Inventory for Partner Attachment, Stress, and Trauma (IPAST).
 This provides a much more comprehensive overview of how this experience has affected you, examines your previous relationships both as a child and adult, looks at how you best cope with traumatic or stressful situations, and a number of other areas.
 The results of the IPAST are designed to ensure you and your therapist can identify the most effective plan to help keep you safe and cope with your own healing process.